 The device is also water-resistant to 50 meters.

-Apple is offering two general types of Apple Watch for this year, with the standard model given the suffix “GPS,” while the other is labeled “GPS + Cellular.”
-In short, this second model has its own cellular radios, allowing it to connect to a mobile network independently, so it can work without being tethered to a nearby iPhone.
+Apple offered two types of Apple Watch in this 2017 model, with the standard model given the suffix “GPS,” while the other was labeled “GPS + Cellular.”
+This second model has its own cellular radios, allowing it to connect to a mobile network independently, so it can work without being tethered to a nearby iPhone.
 Apple later retired the cellular version of the Apple Watch Series 3, though the newer Apple Watch Series 6 and Apple Watch SE both include cellular variants.

-Using a full LTE and UMTS cellular radio, which the Apple Watch is said to seamlessly switch to using if an iPhone is out of range, the Apple Watch can communicate with various online services to keep the user informed or entertained.
+Using a full LTE and UMTS cellular radio, which the Apple Watch seamlessly switches to if an iPhone is out of range, the Apple Watch can communicate with various online services to keep the user informed or entertained.
 These can include streaming audio services such as Apple Music, accessing Find My Friends, Messages, and third-party apps such as WeChat.

-Apple Music streaming through the Apple Watch wasn't immediately available but was introduced as part of an update for watchOS 4.1 on October 31.
+Apple Music streaming through the Apple Watch wasn't immediately available but was introduced as part of an update for watchOS 4.1 in October 2017.
 Streaming through the LTE connection does affect the battery life, as streaming while also using the built-in GPS functionality can lower the usage time to just three hours.

 In order to add LTE connectivity without changing the design or size, Apple is using a built-in eSIM, a design decision that takes up one-hundredth of the space of a traditional SIM card and eliminating the need to add a SIM card slot.
 The display also doubles as the aerial for the Apple Watch for cellular communications, rather than using a separate aerial component.